Is Common Sense REALLY Common At All?

 Our article on ‘How To Avoid A Parking Lot Assault’ contains plenty of free tips that may be considered common sense and some that are more obscure.

-Whatever your situation we always recommend that women especially carry a self-defense product with them like this Streetwise pepper spray that’s on a keychain so it is more likely to be with you wherever you go.
+Whatever your situation we always recommend that women especially carry a self-defense product with them like this Streetwise pepper spray that’s on a self defense keychain so it is more likely to be with you wherever you go.
 Don’t just carry it, make sure that you know how to use it.
 If you are ever assaulted and have to fumble around in your purse finding a pepper spray or are unsure of how to use the pepper spray, those precious seconds can cost you dearly and may mean the difference between surviving and not.

 What is your experience with crime and common sense?
 We want to hear your thoughts.